WWE News: Drew McIntyre Reveals He Once Sent A Strange Letter To The FBI

 “When I was 11, I believe I was at the time, I used to have a subscription to a magazine called X Factor in the U.K. It covered a lot of different areas: Conspiracy theories, unsolved crimes, strange insects, you know, ghosts, UFOs — such a variety of weird topics I was into at the time.”

-In one of the issues, there was an article about the Freedom of Information Act that America had just signed at the time.
+In one of the issues, there was an article about the Freedom of Information Act that the United States had just signed at the time.
 This meant that people were able to request any information they wanted from the authorities.
 The magazine contained a sample letter for readers to send away to the FBI requesting information, and McIntyre asked for the truth about extraterrestrials.

 Even though he lived in Scotland, the FBI responded to his request and sent him some documents — much to the shock of his parents.
-He recalls coming home from school one day and finding his dad with a stack of papers, freaking out about the fact the FBI were sending letters to his son.
+He recalls coming home from school one day and finding his dad with a stack of papers, freaking out about the fact the FBI was sending letters to his son.

 After finally convincing his parents that he asked for the documents and wasn’t in any trouble, he was disappointed to find that all of the juicy information he was looking for had been blacked out.
 However, he did say that “it was pretty interesting, especially as a kid, to get that stuff.”